adamk72/consulting_website/src/pages/resume.md

 Apr 2018 - Present @ _Austin, TX_

-- Managerial training and coaching, helping C-suite and VP teams better communicate with their org.
-- Provide operational services, such as improving communication skills, demonstrating better opsec practices, and doing high-level fiscal analysis.
-- Project management services, including doing early-term project time and cost analysis and educating teams on best practices.
-- Implement knowledge management services that support greater discovery and usability.
+- _Defcon AI/Zaelot Consulting_: Led a small, high-performing team to develop a prototype website using Vue and a Python/Django backend running on GCP that served a complex mathematical modeling system for managing logistics for the US military.
+Stepped in as TypeScript developer as needed.
+- _Axon Consulting_: Provided hiring and project management services for a modernization project, moving a trust verification service originally using decade-old PHP code over to Vue and Python on GCP to improve maintainability, performance, and customer usability.
-- Provide interviewing services for technical roles, especially software development.
+- _Various_: Provided interviewing services for technical roles, especially in software development; offered leadership consulting and coaching; trained teams to improve agile and continuous delivery practices.
 - Get sense of how I work through my PDF, <a target="_blank" href="Truly Professional Instant Messaging (with Slack!).pdf">Truly Professional Instant Messaging (with Slack!)</a>&nbsp;🔗.

 ### Phi Labs Global ~ Product Operations Manager